Sharing the Passion:

 Collecting art is vital to art museums.
 As a foundation for the mission, collections are more than objects.
 They are vehicles through which curators use to tell stories and develop new understandings of art and history.
 By acquiring and preserving artworks, museums provide a permanent home for art and artists, ensuring their work remains accessible for future generations.
 Collections happen through the vision of artists, directors, curators and donors.
 Collections are what makes a museum unique.

-Moderated by Darryn Doull, Curator, Exhibitions and Programs at KWAG, this panel consisting of four leaders in the artworld join to share their passion for art collecting personally and institutionally and discuss why donating artworks to art museums in perpetuity is critically important.
+The afternoon will begin with an introduction by Shirley Madill, Executive Director.
+Comprised of four leaders in the art world and moderated by Darryn Doull, Curator: Exhibitions and Programs at KWAG, this panel comes together to share their passion for art collecting, both personally and institutionally, and to discuss why donating artworks to art museums in perpetuity is critically important.

 Aaron Milrad, a prolific art collector and philanthropist has been a long-time supporter of the arts.
 As former counsel to Dentons Canada LLP, a global law firm, headquartered in Toronto he has provided specialized legal and business advice to clients nationally and internationally who are involved in the arts, media and copyright industries.